AvaloniaUI/Avalonia.Samples/src/Avalonia.Samples/MVVM/BasicMvvmSample/README.md

 ## Solution 2 : Using ReactiveUI

 We don't need to implement all the boilerplate code on our own over and over again.
 Instead, we can use any existing `MVVM` framework out there.
-If you create a new "Avalonia MVVM Project", you will have already [[ReactiveUI](https://www.reactiveui.net)] installed.
+If you create a new "Avalonia MVVM Project", you will have  [[ReactiveUI](https://www.reactiveui.net)] installed by default.
 So let's see how we can use ReactiveUI to achieve the same sample as above.

 ### Step 1: Create ReactiveViewModel

 Again we start by adding a new class called "ReactiveViewModel" into the `ViewModels` folder.
 This time we will use `ReactiveObject` as our base class.
-This class already implements `INotifyPropertyChanged`, so we don't need to implement it again.
+This base class already implements `INotifyPropertyChanged`, so we don't need to implement it again.

 ```cs
 using ReactiveUI;